mitre-ace-direct/ace-direct/README.md

 * When upgrading to MySQL8, make sure to disable strict mode, e.g.: `USE acedirect; SET GLOBAL sql_mode='';`.
 When strict mode is on, [fognito/db/create-user.sh](fognito/db/create-user.sh) may fail to add MySQL users.

 * When the agent logs in, an error appears in the agent portal browser console: `WebSocket connection to 'wss://...' failed:`.
-One possible solution is to make sure the `common.https.csr` file in `dat/config.json` exists on the Node server.
+One possible solution is to make sure the `common.https.csr` file specified in `dat/config.json` actually exists on the Node server.
 It can be an empty file.
+It is created in the dat folder by the build process.

 ---